Francis Williams (polymath): In Jamaica

 In the 1720s, Williams returned to Jamaica, where he set up a free school for black children.
 In 18th-century Jamaica, most free schools were only open to the children of poor white inhabitants.
-Wealthy planters had bequeathed property and funds to establish foundations to educate poor white children and coloureds who could be classified as white.
+Wealthy planters had bequeathed property and funds to establish foundations to educate poor white children and people of colour who could be classified as white.
 In his school, Williams taught reading, writing, Latin and mathematics.
 Supporters of slavery, such as Long, tried to downplay the educational accomplishments of Williams.
 Long's History of Jamaica contains a note about the possible attribution of "Welcome, Brother Debtor", a folk tune that gained popularity in Britain during the 18th century, to Williams or to Wetenhall Wilkes.

-However, Williams encountered discrimination on his return to Jamaica.
-In 1724, a white planter named William Brodrick insulted Williams, calling him a "black dog", whereupon Williams reacted by calling Brodrick a "white dog" several times.
+In Jamaica, Williams kept enslaved people he inherited from his father.
+He also encountered discrimination: In 1724, a white planter named William Brodrick insulted Williams, calling him a "black dog", whereupon Williams reacted by calling Brodrick a "white dog" several times.
 Brodrick punched Williams, as a result of which his "mouth was bloody", but Williams retaliated, after which Brodrick's "shirt and neckcloth had been tore (sic) by the said Williams".
 Williams insisted that since he was a free black man, he could not be tried for assault, as would have been the case with black slaves who hit a white man, because he was defending himself.

 The Assembly, which comprised elected white planters, was alarmed at the success with which Williams argued his case, and how he secured the dismissal of Brodrick's attempts to prosecute him.
 Complaining that "Williams's behaviour is of great encouragement to the negroes of the island in general", the Assembly then decided to "bring in a bill to reduce the said Francis Williams to the state of other free negroes in this island".
 This legislation made it illegal for any black person in Jamaica to strike a white person, even in self-defence.